-- (1) be indicated by a sign having a yellow background contrasting with a black symbol (according to the specification referenced in appendix A, index 10).
-The symbol shall represent a bell or a telephone.
-The sign can be on the button or bezel or on a separate pictogram; - (2) include tactile symbols; - (3) emit a visual and audible indication to the user that it has been operated;

-- (4) provide additional operating information if necessary; - (5) be operable by the palm of a person's hand and not require a force exceeding 30 N to operate.
+- (1) be indicated by a sign having a green or yellow background contrasting with a black symbol (according to the specification referenced in appendix A, index 10) and a white).
+The symbol, representing shall represent a bell or a telephone; the.
+The sign can be on the button or bezel or on a separate pictogram; - (2) include tactile symbols; - (3) emit a visual and audible indication to the user that it has been operated; - (4) provide additional operating information if necessary; - (5) be operable by the palm of a person's hand and not require a force exceeding 30 N to operate.

 5.3.2.7.
-Not used
+Internal and External Displays Not used